Leviticus 21 – Specific Instructions for the Priests

 And the LORD spoke to Moses, saying, “Speak to Aaron, saying: ‘No man of your descendants in succeeding generations, who has any defect, may approach to offer the bread of his God.
 For any man who has a defect shall not approach: a man blind or lame, who has a marred face or any limb too long, a man who has a broken foot or broken hand, or is a hunchback or a dwarf, or a man who has a defect in his eye, or eczema or scab, or is a eunuch.
 No man of the descendants of Aaron the priest, who has a defect, shall come near to offer the offerings made by fire to the LORD.
 He has a defect; he shall not come near to offer the bread of his God.
 He may eat the bread of his God, both the most holy and the holy; only he shall not go near the veil or approach the altar, because he has a defect, lest he profane My sanctuaries; for I the LORD sanctify them.’”
 And Moses told it to Aaron and his sons, and to all the children of Israel.

 a.
-No man of your descendants in succeeding generations, who has any defect, may approach to offer the bread of his God: This obviously shows God’s standard for those who would come before Him in service as priests.
-The prohibition against those with physical defects was meant to point to the even more obvious need to be free from spiritual defect when coming to God.
+No man of your descendants in succeeding generations, who has any defect, may approach to offer the bread of his God: This shows God’s standard for those who would come before Him in service as priests.
+The command against the priestly service of those with physical defects was meant to point to the even more obvious need to be free from spiritual defect when coming to God.